 At the 37th GST Council meeting chaired by Union Finance Minister Smt.
 N Sitharaman, the standard of the new e-invoice system was discussed and approved, and the same scheme is published on the GST portal.

 It is the duty of the taxpayer or companies to produce the invoice / s, and then send them for approval to the Invoice Registration Portal (IRP).
 The portal will return the invoice to the manufacturer, along with a unique reference number, digital signature, and a QR code, after successful verification.
 The e-invoice will also be exchanged with the corresponding buyer on the provided e-mail ID

-Stage 1: Formation of an Invoice
+Stage 1: Generation of an Invoice